• * START HERE *

 Washing rice in a pot

 3. Drain as much of the water as possible.
-Pour the water out slowly to avoid pouring the rice out as well.
+Pour the water out slowly to avoid pouring the rice out along with it.
 Repeat 3 to 4 times or until the water is less murky.

 Pouring water out of pot after rinsing.